 Here’s the scenario: On a busy night at the bar, a customer orders an $11 Grey Goose martini and pays for it in cash.
-The bartender takes the money for the top-shelf cocktail and puts it in the cash register, but rings it into the POS system as a $6 well vodka drink.
+The bartender takes the money for the top-shelf cocktail and puts it in the cash register, but rings it into the bar point of sale system as a $6 well vodka drink.
 The customer was charged the appropriate amount, so she doesn’t know the difference.

 At the end of the night, the bartender pockets the difference between the cash drawer total and what the POS expects it to be.
 As the business owner, you’ll notice when Grey Goose is flying off the shelves and the sales don’t reflect the inventory, but by then it’s probably too late.

 This is a common occurrence in bars and nightclubs, but it's also possible in a quick-serve environment where cash transactions are being rung into the system near a cash drawer.

 The best preventative measure for short ringing is to implement a blind closeout process.
 Blind closeout requires employees to reconcile cash at the end of their shift without notifying them of the exact amount they are expected to return.
-They have to count the cash and report the total to the system without knowing what it’s “supposed” to be.
+They have to count the cash and report the total to the bar POS system without knowing what it’s “supposed” to be.